fi-ts/cloudctl/README.md

 $ nix-shell -p fits-cloudctl
 ```

-The package can also be installed eg. with 'nix-env -i fits-cloudctl'.
+The package can also be installed eg. with `nix-env -i fits-cloudctl`.

 ### Installation on Windows